-- 1. Push the \checkmark button to the off position. - 2.
-Turn the air flow control dial to the position. - 3.
-Turn the fan control dial to the desired position. - 4.
-Push the A/C button.
-The indicator light comes on. - 5.
-Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the S button to the on position (indicator light on).
-Be sure to return the S button to the off position for normal cooling.
+- 1. Press the $\overline{<}$ button to the OFF position. - 2.
+Press the 🎽 air flow control button. - 3.
+Turn the fan control dial to the desired position. - Press the A/C button.
+The indicator light on the A/C button will come on. - 5.
+Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the S button to the ON position.
+The indicator light on the S button will come on.
+Be sure to return the S to the OFF position for normal cooling.
+The indicator light on the S button will go off.
+You may also select MAX A/C for quick cooling.